kenokeefe91/wwrando-permalinks/Readme.md

-Wind waker randomizer Settings String inventory
+Wind Waker Randomizer Settings String Inventory
 ---

-This project is a simple web page automatically generated and uploaded on the following gh page : https://kenokeefe91.github.io/wwrando-permalinks/
+This project is a simple web page that displays a list of settings for [The Wind Waker Randomizer](https://github.com/LagoLunatic/wwrando) races.
+The site is hosted at: https://kenokeefe91.github.io/wwrando-permalinks/

 ## Setup